The Papua Blog

 YOU TRAVEL TO PAPUA BY PLANE

 Flying is the easiest and fastest way to travel to Papua.
-Another possibility would be by ferry, but the savings are rather small and are not in any relation to the additional time and effort.
-So, unless you plan to bring a car or two horses to Papua, flying is the most convenient way to travel.
+Another option would be to take a ferry, but the savings are rather small and are not in proportion to the extra time spent.
+So unless you plan on bringing a car or two buffalo to Papua, the plane is the most convenient way to travel.

 At which airport should I arrive in Papua?

 There are three airports in Papua which are suitable as starting points for most travel destinations: the airports of Jayapura, Timika and Sorong.
 The best arrival airport depends on your further travel plans.